Nyfeu/RISC-V/README.md

 ## 🚀 How to Compile and Simulate (Using the Makefile)

 All commands are executed from the root of the repository.
-The Makefile automates software compilation, hardware simulation via COCOtb, and waveform visualization.
+The Makefile automates software compilation, hardware simulation via COCOTB, and waveform visualization.
+It supports dynamic architecture selection (CORE), automatic software compilation, and linker script selection based on the test type.

 ```